sermas-eu/sermas-eu.github.io/docs/applications/introduction.md

 # Introduction

-An application (or app) wraps togheter the configuration for different components available in the SERMAS Toolkit.
+An application (or app) wraps together the configuration for different components available in the SERMAS Toolkit.

 ## Application details